Bandwidth/bandwidth.github.io/voice/bxml/callbacks/bridgeComplete.md

 {% method %}
 ##  Bridge Complete Event
-This event is sent to the `bridgeCompleteUrl` when the target call leaves the bridge.
+This event is sent to the `bridgeCompleteUrl` if the target call leaves the [bridge](../verbs/bridge.md#bridgeComplete), and the BXML returned in this callback is executed on the call.

-If the target call cannot be bridged, then this callback is sent with an error message.

-For more information see the [Bridge verb](../verbs/bridge.md).
+This callback is also sent if any problem occurs that prevents the calls to be bridged.

 ### Expected response
 ```http